 The TOE supports the establishment of a trusted channel/path based on mutual authentication with negotiation of symmetric cryptographic keys used for the protection of the communication data with respect to confidentiality and integrity.
-The mutual authentication is based on a challenge response protocol using the AES algorithm in CBC mode with key sizes of 128 bits.
+The mutual authentication is based on a challenge response protocol using the AES algorithm in CBC mode.
 This algorithm is also used for encryption and integrity protection of the communication data.
-Via this trusted channel/path the

-Administrator can authentically export the public signature key for certification and import the certificate or certificate information for the public signature key.
+Via this trusted channel/path the Administrator can authentically export the public signature key for certification and import the certificate or certificate information for the public signature key.